 Baby Teething fever

 Whether or not teething causes fever is something that doctors and mothers are yet to conclude.
 Experts have observed a rise in fever especially when the first tooth is popping.
 However, it is just a low-grade fever and not a high fever.
 Parents are advised not to blame their kids fever on teething as she/he may be suffering from another illness.
 When you observe the body temperature of the child is abnormal, seek medical assistance.

 When should my child see the dentist?

-The American Academy of Paediatrics and the American Dental Association; advise you to visit the dentist when your kid is one year old.
+The American Academy of Paediatrics and the American Dental Association; advise you start dental visits when your kid is one year old.
 The latest age should be three years old.
 Staining of the teeth, unusual changes of the gums, oral malformations, trauma IQ and dental pain warrant an immediate dentist visit if a parent notices them.
 If you have already enrolled your kid in a kindergarten programme, you may consider letting them stay at home to observe them.
 Pediatric dentistry may also be required if the teething pain is unbearable.
 You may consider taking dental health quiz before a dental visit to see if there is anything to worry about.